Concept’s quick guide to the Heat Network Efficiency Scheme

 How we can help

-Our heat network consultants are experienced in conducting Optimisation Studies and guiding organisations through the HNES application process.
+Concept’s heat network consultants are experienced in conducting Optimisation Studies and guiding organisations through the HNES application process.
 We offer tailored support to help you identify improvements, prepare applications, and implement efficiency measures.

 For more information and no-obligation advice, contact our team.